cryptozeny/sugarchain-v0.16.3/README.md

 What is Sugarchain?
 -------------------

-Sugarchain is a PoW blockchain for ultra-fast transactions (5 seconds block time) and fair distribution (CPU mining only by Yespower 1.0.0).
-It is based on Bitcoin Core.
+Sugarchain is a PoW blockchain for ultra speed transaction (5 seconds block time) and fair distribution (CPU mining only by Yespower 1.0.0).
  - `one-CPU-one-vote` by Satoshi Nakamoto
  - `fuck you NVIDIA` by Linus Torvalds
  - the world's fastest PoW blockchain (2019-06-26)